kishorek03/Academy-Frontend/README.md

 # Academy Membership User Registration and Login Application - Frontend Repository

 Welcome to the frontend repository of the **User Registration and Login Application** developed for **TT Academy**.
-This application offers a seamless registration and login experience, tailored for real-time use by participants with roles such as **Player** and **Parent**.
+This application offers a seamless registration, login, and account management experience, tailored for real-time use by participants with roles such as **Player** and **Parent**.
 The frontend is built using **React.js**, integrated with RESTful APIs to facilitate real-time operations.

 ## Features
 - **Dynamic Forms**: React-based dynamic forms to handle user input types and state management.
-- **OTP-Based Email Verification**: Enhancing security through one-time password verification during registration.
+- **OTP-Based Email Verification**: Enhances security through one-time password verification during registration.
+- **Forgot Password and Reset Password**: Allows users to reset their password through an email link with a user-friendly UI.
 - **Responsive Design**: Ensures smooth user experience across devices.
+- **Updated Home Page**: Modern and improved UI for the home page to enhance user experience.

 ## Technologies Used
 - React.js
 - JavaScript
-- Html
+- HTML
 - CSS

 ## Application Flow